Battle of Alesia: Aftermath

 Alesia proved to be the end of generalized and organized resistance against Caesar's invasion of Gaul and effectively marked the end of the Gallic Wars.
 In the next year (50 BC) there were mopping-up operations.
 During the Roman civil wars Gallia was essentially left on its own.
 Marcus Vipsanius Agrippa became its first governor in 39–38 BC.
 In 39 BC he settled the Ubians on the west bank of the River Rhine and in 38 BC he suppressed a rebellion in Aquitania.
 He built a radial network of roads centred on the Gallic capital, Lugdunum (Lyon).
 Gallia was divided into three Roman provinces; Gallia Aquitania, Gallia Lugdununensis and Gallia Belgica.
 Only the Arverni kept their independence thanks to their victory against Caesar at the Battle of Gergovia.

 For Caesar, Alesia was an enormous personal success, both militarily and politically.
 The Senate declared 20 days of thanksgiving for this victory but, due to political reasons, refused Caesar the honour of celebrating a triumphal parade, the peak of any general's career.
 Political tension increased, and two years later, in 49 BC, Caesar crossed the Rubicon, precipitating the Roman Civil War of 49–45 BC, which he won.
 After having been elected consul for each of the years of the civil war, and appointed to several temporary dictatorships, he was finally made dictator perpetuus (dictator for life), by the Roman Senate in 44 BC.
 His ever-increasing personal power and honours undermined the tradition-bound republican foundations of Rome.
 More civil wars followed his assassination.
-The last one was a conflict between Octavian (later known as Augustus) and Marc Antony over who would be the sole ruler of Rome, which Octavius won.
+The last one was a conflict between Octavian (later known as Augustus) and Marc Antony over who would be the sole ruler of Rome, which Octavian won.
 This led to the de facto end of the Roman Republic and the beginning of rule by emperors.

 Vercingetorix was taken prisoner and held as a captive in Rome for the next five years awaiting Caesar's triumph (which was delayed by the Civil War).
 As was traditional for such captured enemy leaders, he was paraded in the triumph, then taken to the Tullianum and ritually garrotted in 46 BC.

 The Gallic Wars lack a clear end date.
 The legions continued to be active in Gaul through 50 BC, when Aulus Hirtius took over the writing of Caesar's reports on the war.
 The campaigns may well have continued, if not for the impending Roman civil war.
 The legions in Gaul were eventually pulled out in 50 BC as the civil war drew near, for Caesar would need them to defeat his enemies in Rome.
 The Gauls had not been entirely subjugated, and were not yet a formal part of the empire.
 But that task was not Caesar's, and he left that to his successors.
 Gaul would not formally be made into Roman provinces until the reign of Augustus in 27 BC, and there may have been unrest in the region as late as AD 70.